Shipping Information

 Changing the Shipping Address

-- If you need to change your shipping address after placing an order, please contact our customer service.
+If you wish to change your shipping address after placing an order, please contact our customer service team as soon as possible.

 -